rudderlabs/terraform-provider-rudderstack/README.md

 Questions?
 Please join our [Slack channel](https://resources.rudderstack.com/join-rudderstack-slack) or read about us on [Product Hunt](https://www.producthunt.com/posts/rudderstack).

 # Getting Started
-If you are not familiar with Terraform platform, then a good place to start is [here](https://www.terraform.io/intro/index.html).
-If you are interested in developing enhancements to RudderStack's Terraform provider, the best place to start is by creating a local build and test environemnt using an example configuration [here](#example).
-If you are a user intereseted in managing your production RudderStack resources via Terraform, you can get detailed documentation for our Terraform Provider [here](docs/index.md).
+1. If you are not familiar with Terraform platform, then a good place to start is [here](https://www.terraform.io/intro/index.html).
+2. If you are interested in developing enhancements to RudderStack's Terraform provider, the best place to start is by creating a local build and test environment using an example configuration [here](#example).
+3. If you are a user intereseted in managing your production RudderStack resources via Terraform, you can get detailed documentation for our Terraform Provider [here](docs/index.md).

 ## Terraform Scripting Flowchart for RudderStack
 To create and maintain RudderStack's resources in Terraform, you can follow the flowchart below.